Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 These questions will help you understand how the company approaches measuring it efforts.
 Whether metrics or less quantitative approaches are used, you will learn about what matters to the company with regard to DEI, whether or not they rely on numbers that tell an incomplete story, and if they are focused on external “wins” rather than sustained progress and change.

-## What percentage of the organization is engaged with the DEI program?
+## What Percentage of the Organization is Engaged with the DEI Program?

 ### Who to Ask:
 Recruiter